Marital Friendship, Romance, Intimacy and Faith

 - loss of trust in the husband due to the his failure to communicate

-- a weakness in trusting and self-giving as a result of never feeling safe with the father or mother who was distant, angry, alcoholic, selfish or left the family
+- a weakness in trusting and self-giving as a result of never feeling safe with the father or mother who was distant, angry, alcoholic, selfish or left the family, as well as divorce trauma in the family of origin

 - difficulty kissing one's spouse because of earlier sexual abuse